-Abstract-Machine learning models for speech emotion recognition (SER) can be trained for different tasks and are usually evaluated on the basis of a few available datasets per task.
+Abstract-Machine learning models for speech emotion recognition (SER) can be trained for different tasks and are usually evaluated based on a few available datasets per task.
 Tasks could include arousal, valence, dominance, emotional categories, or tone of voice.
 Those models are mainly evaluated in terms of correlation or recall, and always show some errors in their predictions.
 The errors manifest themselves in model behaviour, which can be very different along different dimensions even if the same recall or correlation is achieved by the model.
-This paper investigates behavior of speech emotion recognition models with a testing framework which requires models to fulfill conditions in terms of correctness, fairness, and robustness.
+This paper introduces a testing framework to investigate behaviour of speech emotion recognition models, by requiring different metrics to reach a certain threshold in order to pass a test.
+The test metrics can be grouped in terms of correctness, fairness, and robustness.
+It also provides a method for automatically specifying test thresholds for fairness tests, based on the datasets used, and recommendations on how to select the remaining test thresholds.
+We evaluated a xLSTM-based and nine transformerbased acoustic foundation models against a convolutional baseline model, testing their performance on arousal, valence, dominance, and emotional category classification.
+The test results highlight, that models with high correlation or recall might rely on shortcuts - such as text sentiment -, and differ in terms of fairness.

-I. Introduction
+I. INTRODUCTION

 Machine learning models are developed to fulfill a given objective by presenting them examples.
 In speech emotion recognition (SER) we might have the prediction of arousal as objective and audio samples with an associated arousal value as examples.
 Development pipelines are restricted to certain model specifications and a limited amount of examples leading to non-perfect fulfillment of the objectives.
 This requires further evaluation steps to estimate the performance of the models.
 The evaluation can focus on tracking progress in a given field by specifying benchmarks in order to compare models [1].
-As much of the progress in recent times is achieved by general-purpose foundation models [2] the focus has shifted towards more and smaller datasets as benchmarks [3] and a larger variety of tasks [4].
+However, two models, showing the same accuracy performance, might have different general behaviour and properties, due to the underspecification of the applied development pipeline [2], which can lead to models containing spurious correlations or learnt shortcuts.
+For applications of models, therefore, it is important to understand their behaviour, robustness, and potential biases [3, §4.4], and communicate those to stakeholders [4].